Stuart Fairchild Player Props: Reds vs. Padres

-The Cincinnati Reds, including Stuart Fairchild (.333 slugging percentage in past 10 games, including zero homers), battle starting pitcher Blake Snell and the San Diego Padres at PETCO Park, Monday at 9:40 PM ET.
+The Cincinnati Reds and Stuart Fairchild, who went 1-for-3 with a double and two RBI last time out, battle Michael Wacha and the San Diego Padres at PETCO Park, Tuesday at 9:40 PM ET.

-In his previous game he had a one-hit showing (1-for-3) against the Athletics.
+He had a one-hit showing in his last game (1-for-3) against the Padres.

 Stuart Fairchild Game Info & Props vs. the Padres